softkave/fimidara-server-node/notes/now.md

 ## Now

 - [ ] pathJoin and split should validate paths and remove volumes
+- Add invitedBy (createdBy), and deleted info to collaborators, createdAt instead of joinedAt, and lastUpdatedAt, and by
 - [ ] have job pick quotas so that lower priority jobs too can be picked and completed
 - [ ] Document what permissions are needed for what operations
 - [ ] Fimidara logging, add every call and what permissions were missing for access denied